League of Legends Championship Pacific: Promotion Tournament

+Wild Card Playoffs

+Aside from the LCP component regions, teams from other domestic leagues are also eligible for promotion via the LCP Wild Card.
+Starting from the 2027 Promotion Tournament, Wild Card regions compete in open qualifiers for a slot in the Wild Card Playoffs.
+There are three regional qualifiers for Indonesia/Malaysia/Singapore, the Philippines, and Thailand; followed by a Last Chance Qualifier for all eligible regions.

 Teams

-Eight teams will make up the league.
-This will consist of four partner teams that cannot be relegated and four guest slots that can be relegated to the domestic leagues below the LCP (currently consisting of the PCS, VCS and LJL) based on their location.
-These initial four guest teams will consist of two merit slots consisting of the best non-partnered teams in the 2024 PCS and VCS Summer splits and two additional teams.
+Eight teams make up the league.
+This consists of three partner teams that cannot be relegated and five guest slots that can be relegated to the domestic leagues below the LCP (currently consisting of the PCS, VCS, LJL and regional competitions in Southeast Asia) based on their location.
+For the league's inaugural season, there were four partner teams and four guest teams, with the guests consisting of two merit slots for the best non-partnered team in both the 2024 PCS and VCS Summer splits, as well as two additional teams.